MicrosoftDocs/azure-stack-docs/azure-stack/user/aks-how-to-use-cli.md

         --subnet-prefix 10.240.0.0/16
     ```

 2. Note the cluster command provided in the Azure article works fine when deploying on Azure, to deploy to Azure Stack Hub you need to specify extra parameters as in the following example.
-The vnet subnet id should look like '/subscriptions/dfdfdff-5dfdf-dfdf-dfdf-dfdfdfdfdfd/resourceGroups/myTest-rg/providers/Microsoft.Network/virtualNetworks/myAKSVnet/subnets/myAKSSubnet':
+The vnet subnet ID should look like '/subscriptions/dfdfdff-5dfdf-dfdf-dfdf-dfdfdfdfdfd/resourceGroups/myTest-rg/providers/Microsoft.Network/virtualNetworks/myAKSVnet/subnets/myAKSSubnet':

     ```azurecli
     az aks create  \